 - Immunology - evaluates antigen-antibody reactions for evidence of disease

 A laboratory scientist must understand the theoretical and scientific fundamentals underlying all laboratory procedures, which includes broad knowledge of human biology/pathology, chemistry, and analytical instrumentation.
 Clinical laboratory science graduates also employ education, management, and communication techniques and skills as professionals in their field.

-Students will be pleased to know that graduates of ASU's CLS program enjoy employment rates of more than 80%, particularly at hospitals and medical centers in Northeast Arkansas and Southeast Missouri.
+Students will be pleased to know that graduates of ASU's CLS BS enjoy job placement rates of 98% (3 year average, 2012-2015), particularly at hospitals and medical centers in Northeast Arkansas and Southeast Missouri.